Diminished Value – the ultimate guide

 If you’ve experienced a car accident, then you’ll know the stress that comes with it.
 But aside from the paperwork, the worry, and the hassle of getting your car fixed, there’s also the issue of your car’s value.
-Car valuation decreases when your car is involved in an accident, even if it’s masterfully restored with manufacturer parts.
+A car value check will show that a vehicles value decreases when your car is involved in an accident, even if it’s masterfully restored with manufacturer parts.
 This is where diminished value can be very handy.

 What is diminished value?